 If it is the decision of the Committee that permanent Trust management of the Preserve is not in the public interest and the land is ultimately managed by the Park Service, the Forest Service or some other arrangement, then we would request a thorough and orderly transfer of responsibilities from the Trust.
 In the interim, we should assure adequate funding for continued operations.
-In that respect, I note the Administration is recommending continued funding of the Trust at \$3.5 million for FY 2011.
+In that respect, I note the Administration is funding the Trust at \$3.4 million for FY 2011.